PG | | Drama, Western

 In 19th-century Oklahoma, two teen girls who love stories about outlaws, are on a quest to meet and join up with them.
 They find a shadow of a former gang and although disappointed, still try to help them escape from a vigorous Marshal.

 The cast and crew were filming at John Wayne's ranch in Durango, Mexico, when it was announced that the veteran star had died in Los Angeles.
 They held a one-minute silence in his honor.

-When Bill Doolin hands a shotgun shell to the kid that wants to watch the approach to the town for him, he hands him a standard, red, 12 gauge shotgun shell that any 12 gauge owner today would know well.
-The problem is that it was only in the late 1960's that manufacturers began using a color coding scheme, originally red for 12 gauge, gold for 20 gauge.
-In Oklahoma in the 1890's it would not have been the color shown on screen.
+When Bill Doolin hands a shotgun shell to the kid who wants to watch the approach to the town for him, he hands him a standard red 12-gauge shotgun shell that any 12-gauge owner today would know well, but it was only in the late 1960s that manufacturers began using a color-coding scheme, originally red for 12-gauge, gold for 20-gauge.
+In 1890s Oklahoma it would not have been the color shown on screen.